Adventures in a Messy Life

 Teaching kids how to identify leaves

 A few years ago I joked in a blogging group, “It’s December and the leaves finally fell off the trees here in Texas, should I make a fall leaves post?”
 We all laughed, or I should say I got lots of laugh emoticons on the post, but it’s true.
 By the time we get falling leaves here in Texas, everyone is tired of reading about leaves.
-However, for us it worked out perfectly because we’d just finished studying botany, and I had a perfect activity to go with our “fall leaves:” learning how to identify leaves and compare them.
+However, for us it worked out perfectly because we’d just finished studying botany in our science lessons, and I had a perfect activity to go with our “fall leaves:” learning how to identify leaves and compare them.

 teaching kids how to identify leaves